yeungchenwa/yeungchenwa.github.io/_pages/about.md

 I received my Bachelor degree from <a href="https://www2.scut.edu.cn/automation/" style="text-decoration:none;">School of Automation Science and Engineering</a>, <a href="https://www.scut.edu.cn/new/" style="text-decoration:none;">South China University of Technology</a> in 2022.
 <!-- I also works closely with <a href="https://scholar.google.com/citations?user=6zNgcjAAAAAJ&hl=zh-CN&oi=ao" style="text-decoration:none;">Dezhi Peng</a> now.  -->

-My research interests are focused on Diffusion Model, Image Generation, Document Restoration, and Video Generation.
+My research interests are focused on Diffusion Model, Image/Video Generation, and Document Restoration.
 I am also devoted into the open source community.

 <!-- <p style="color: red;">I'm looking for a 2025Fall PhD position!</p> -->